-Virtual/augmented/mixed reality (VR/AR/MR)technologies (grouped by the industry as XR) are now transforming medical training.
-Very recent articles \cite{vrForTraining} and case study review articles \cite{10.3389/frobt.2016.00074} in industry \cite{enhanceHealthcarePostPandemic} as well as dedicated academic special publication collections \cite{frontiersUpskillResearchTopic} highlight this fact.
-Only in 2020, more than 20 clinical trials were published in key scientific journals, measuring and testifying the efficacy of medical VR training and skills transfer from virtual to real, whereas only one in 2019: \cite{HOOPER2019} .
-It has also been recently reported \cite{XRukHealthcareReport} that XR technologies can offer significant boost in experiential and collaborative learning of healthcare professionals.
+Recent CMXR related articles \cite{vrForTraining} \cite{medicalXRtaxonomy} and case study review articles \cite{10.3389/frobt.2016.00074} in industry \cite{enhanceHealthcarePostPandemic} as well as dedicated academic special journal issues \cite{frontiersUpskillResearchTopic} highlight the facilitation of Virtual, Augmented, Mixed reality (VR / AR / MR) technologies (grouped by the industry as XR) to transform and modernize the medical training model.
+An increasing number of published clinical trials \cite{HOOPER2019} \cite{herur2021next} \cite{bansal2022healthcare} \cite{cate2023current} measured and testified the efficacy of medical XR training and skills transfer from virtual to real.
+In that frame, another recent policy report \cite{XRukHealthcareReport} highlights that XR technologies can offer significant boost in experiential and collaborative learning of healthcare professionals.

-VR/AR can provide the means for remote qualitative education (knowledge) and training (skills), using affordable technology with personalized, on-demand and smooth learning curves.
-Based on recent major advances in the field of 5G edge computing \cite{NeverDropTheBall2021}, neuroscience \cite{RivaEmbodiedSimulation}, mixed-reality \cite{Zikas2020VRpatterns} and spatial computing:
+XR can provide the means for remote qualitative education (knowledge) and training (skills), using affordable technology with personalized, on-demand and smooth learning curves.
+Based on recent major advances in the fields of 5G edge computing \cite{NeverDropTheBall2021}, neuroscience \cite{RivaEmbodiedSimulation}, MR \cite{Zikas2020VRpatterns} and spatial computing:

 Such immersive technologies can facilitate continuous learning, provide curriculum programs and self-improvement opportunities that both expand medical professionals’ abilities as well as minimize skill gaps in their training.